brian-team/brian2/docs_sphinx/developer/guidelines/style.rst

 ~~~~~~~~~~

 We use the `PEP-8 coding conventions <https://www.python.org/dev/peps/pep-0008/>`__
-for our code, and use the `black formatting tool <https://black.readthedocs.io>`__ to
+for our code, and use the `ruff formatting tool <https://docs.astral.sh/ruff>`__ to
 enforce a consistent code style.
 To make sure your code is formatted in the same way,
-you can either `integrate black with your editor/IDE <https://black.readthedocs.io/en/stable/integrations/editors.html>`__,
+you can either `integrate ruff with your editor/IDE <https://docs.astral.sh/ruff/editors/setup/>`__,
 or install the ``pre-commit`` tool
 (`pre-commit documentation <https://pre-commit.com/>`__), and install it as a "git hook"
 with ``pre-commit install``.
-This will automatically run ``black`` (and in the future,
+This will automatically run ``ruff`` before each commit.
-additional linting tools) before each commit.
-In case that run changes the code
-formatting, it will reformat the relevant files, and you will have to ``git add`` these
+In case that run changes the code formatting, it will reformat the relevant files, and you will have
-changes before doing the commit.
+to ``git add`` these changes before doing the commit.
 For pull requests, this check will also be run
 automatically on the GitHub CI infrastructure.

 .. note::

     In rare cases like manually aligned tables of related values, you can use
     ``fmt: skip`` (for single lines), or ``fmt: off`` and ``fmt: on`` (for code blocks),
-    to exclude code from black's formatting.
+    to exclude code from ruff's formatting.
 Also note that the code formatting is only
     enforced for files in the ``brian2`` package itself, code examples in the
-    documentation or examples and tutorials do not have to follow black's style.
+    documentation or examples and tutorials do not have to follow ruff's style.

 The code style includes the following conventions in particular: